ENCCS/gpu-programming/content/10-portable-kernel-models.rst

 .. code-block:: C++

-    // Create a shared (migrateable) allocation of n integers
+    // Create a shared (migratable) allocation of n integers
     // Unlike with buffers, we need to specify a queue (or, explicitly, a device and a context) int* v = sycl::malloc_shared<int>(n, q);
     // Submit a kernel into a queue; cgh is a helper object